 Ordinary Shares Our ordinary shares will be divided into Class A ordinary shares and Class B ordinary shares immediately prior to the completion of this offering.
 Holders of Class A ordinary shares and Class B ordinary shares will have the same rights except for voting and conversion rights.
 In respect of matters requiring a shareholder vote, each Class A ordinary share will be entitled to one vote, and each Class B ordinary share will be entitled to 15 votes.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof.
 Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
-Upon any sale or transfer of Class B ordinary shares by a holder thereof to any person or entity which is not an affiliate of such holder, or upon a change of beneficial ownership of Class B ordinary shares as a result of which any person who is not an affiliate of the registered shareholder becomes a beneficial owner of such shares, such Class B ordinary shares shall be automatically and immediately converted into the same number of Class A ordinary shares.
+Upon any sale or transfer of Class B ordinary shares by a holder thereof to any person or entity which is not an affiliate of such holder, o upon a change of beneficial ownership of Class B ordinary shares as a result of which any person who is not an affiliate of the registered shareholder becomes a beneficial owner of such shares, such Class B ordinary shares shall be automatically and immediately converted into the same number of Class A ordinary shares.
 For a description of Class A ordinary shares and Class B ordinary shares, see "Description of Share Capital."
-Use of Proceeds We estimate that we will receive net proceeds of approximately US\$87.7 million from this offering, or approximately US\$101.7 million if the underwriters exercise their option to purchase additional ADSs from us in full, assuming an initial public offering price of US\$10.00 per ADS, the mid-point of the estimated range of the initial public offering price set forth on the cover of this prospectus, after deducting estimated underwriter discounts, commissions and estimated offering expenses payable by us.
-We plan to use the net proceeds for: research and development for ASICs related to AI algorithms and applications; research and development for ASICs related to blockchain algorithms and applications; expansion of our AI and blockchain business globally by making strategic investments and establishing overseas offices; supply chain optimization and repayment of debts incurred by us in connection with our reorganization; and general corporate purpose.
+Use of Proceeds We estimate that we will receive net proceeds of approximately US\$ million from this offering, or approximately US\$ million if the underwriters exercise their optio to purchase additional ADSs from us in full, assuming an initial public offering price of US\$ per ADS, the mid-point of the estimated range of the initial public offering price set forth on the cover of this prospectus, after deducting estimated underwriter discounts, commissions and estimated offering expenses payable by us.
+We plan to use th net proceeds for: research and development for ASICs related to AI algorithms and applications; research and development for ASICs related to blockchain algorithms and applications; expansion of our AI and blockchain business globally by making strategic investments and establishing overseas offices; supply chain optimization and repayment of debts incurred by us in connection with our reorganization; and general corporate purpose.
 See "Use of Proceeds" for more information.
 Risk Factors See "Risk Factors" and other information included in this prospectus for a discussion of the risks relating to investing in the ADSs.
 You should carefully consider these risks before deciding to invest in the ADSs.
-Listing We have applied to list the ADSs on the Nasdaq Global Market.
+[Directed ADS Program] [At our request, the underwriters have reserved up to % of the ADSs being offered by this prospectus for sale at the initial public offering price to our directors, officers, employees, business associates and related persons through a directed share program.
+We do not know if these persons will choose to purchase all or any portion of these reserved ADSs, but any purchases they do make will reduce the number of ADSs available to the general public.
+Any reserved ADSs not so purchased will be offered by the underwriters to the general public on the same terms as the other ADSs.]